wso2/docs-is/en/identity-server/5.11.0/docs/learn/configuring-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

-# Configure Active Directory Userstores for SCIM 2.0 based Inbound Provisioning
+# Configuring Active Directory User Stores for SCIM 2.0 based Inbound Provisioning

 WSO2 Identity Server can act both as a SCIM Provider and a SCIM consumer at the same time.
 You can test the WSO2 Identity Server's SCIM 2.0 Provider API as described here.